mjopenglsdl/small3d/BUILDING.md

 Open the created solution, *portaudio.sln* with Visual Studio.
 Now you need to find where the file *ksguid.lib* is located inside your Windows SDK.
 The directory will probably look like *C:\Program Files (x86)\Microsoft SDKs\Windows\v7.1A\Lib*, depending on your SDK version.
 Note that we need the directory that contains the 32-bit version of the library.
 Once you know the directory, open the *portaudio* project properties from within the *portaudio.sln* solution in Visual studio and add the directory to *VC++ Directories > Library Directories*.
 Build the solution.
 Then, copy the .lib and .dll files from *build1/Debug* to *deps/lib* and the .h files from *portaudio/include* to *deps/include*.

 #### Set up the rest of the libraries
-Unzip the SDL2, SDL2_ttf, GLEW and GLM archives.
-For SDL2 and SDL2_ttf, copy the contents of their include directories to *small3d/deps/include* and all the .lib and .dll files from their *lib/x86* directories to *small3d/deps/lib*.
+Unzip the SDL2, GLEW and GLM archives.
+For SDL2, copy the contents of its include directory to *small3d/deps/include* and all the .lib and .dll files from its *lib/x86* directory to *small3d/deps/lib*.
 For GLEW, copy the contents of *lib/Release/Win32* to *small3d/deps/lib* and the *GL* directory from include to *small3d/deps/include*.
 Also copy *bin/Release/Win32/glew32.dll* to *small3d/deps/lib*.
-Finally, for GLM, copy the *glm* directory from within the other *glm* directory to *small3d/deps/include* (there are no binaries/libraries).
+For GLM, copy the *glm* directory from within the other *glm* directory to *small3d/deps/include* (there are no binaries/libraries).
+Finally, for FreeType, copy all the contents of the include directory to *small3d/deps/include* and *lib/freetype.lib* and *bin/freetype6.dll* to *small3d/deps/lib*.

 #### Build small3d
 Create a directory inside *small3d*, called *build*.
 Then build the solution: